 Appealing the verdict, Ferdinand argued on his own behalf to his country's supreme court and won acquittal in 1940.
 Remarkably, while Marcos was preparing his case in jail, he was studying for the bar exam and became a trial lawyer in Manila subsequent to the acquittal.
 (It has been reported that Marcos' freedom was abetted by Judge Ferdinand Chua, who was also believed by some to be Marcos' actual biological father.)

 During World War II, Ferdinand Marcos served as an officer with his country's armed forces, later claiming that he was also a top figure in the Filipino guerrilla resistance movement.
 (U.S. governmental records eventually revealed these assertions to be false.)
 At the end of the war, when the American government granted the Philippines independence on July 4, 1946, the Philippine Congress was created.
-After working as a corporate attorney, Marcos campaigned and was twice elected as representative to his district and served from 1949 to 1959.
-In 1959, Marcos took a seat in the Philippine Senate, a position he would hold until he ran for and won the presidency in 1965 on the Nationalist Party ticket.
+After working as a corporate attorney, Marcos campaigned and was twice elected as representative to his district, serving from 1949 to 1959.
+In 1959, Marcos took a seat in the senate, a position he would hold until he ran for and won the presidency in 1965 on the Nationalist Party ticket.

 While serving in Congress, he wed singer and beauty queen Imelda Romualdez in 1954 after an 11-day courtship, with the couple going on to have three children.